what we were thinking...

 Here is a side by side comparison of the existing house next to what is allowed.

 In 2014 the IDEA was presented to City Council by the Landmarks Board for the purpose of creating housing diversity while simultaneously protecting small historic resources.
-Kate Remley and Deborah Yin were the authors.
+Authored by Kate Remley and Deborah Yin.